São Fidélis, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and N. Ensure that you get the necessary kind.
-The majority of adapters currently available are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and N. Be sure to get the necessary kind.
+Many adapters currently available are simply plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most countries.

 Airplane phone mount